-Originally bred for herding and now often chosen to be police dogs, the German Shepherd are renowned for their courage, loyalty, intelligence and for how well they take to training.
-However, their abundance of thick hair can often require a lot of care; here’s our guide on how best to look after it.
+Originally bred for herding and a popular choice as police dogs, German Shepherds are renowned for their courage, loyalty, intelligence and for how well they take to training.

-Your German Shepherd should be brushed 3-4 times a week, eradicating any loose, dead hairs and keeping the fur soft and shiny.
-Like other breeds, you should be careful of overbathing your German Shepherd, too many baths can cause dry, irritated skin which leaves them exposed to other health issues.
-With the German Shepherd breed you should also be checking their toenails at least once a week, otherwise you could be leaving your pup prone to injury.
+Your German Shepherd should be brushed 3-4 times a week to eradicate any loose, dead hairs and keep the fur soft and shiny.
+Like other breeds, you should be careful of overbathing your German Shepherd, as too many baths can create dry and irritated skin.
+You should also regularly check your German Shepherd’s paws and claws, trimming their nails with clippers to prevent injuries.